 Bursitis is a very painful condition that can occur in various joints, including the knee, and is most commonly caused by repetitive movements.
 The wear and tear cause significant discomfort and stress on the knees but it can be reversed if treated quickly.

 The condition itself is caused by an irritation to the tiny sacs of fluid (bursae) that cushion the bones, tendons, and muscles around the knee joint.
-This subsequently makes the knee inflamed, which is why you will feel aches and pains; that can feel like a burning sensation.
+This subsequently makes the knee inflamed, which is why you will feel aches and pains.

 Symptoms associated with bursitis include aching, stiffness, swelling, and tenderness when putting pressure on the knee.

 The root cause of bursitis is the continuous strain put on the knee during repetitive movements.
 It often responds well to conservative treatment, such as rest, ice, and NSAIDs, and often will resolve on its own over time.
-Stretching, range of motion exercises, and physiotherapy can also be helpful.
-However, it should be noted that repeat flare-ups are common and if they persist, you will need to consult with your physician if not already seeking medical advice.
+Stretching, range of motion exercises, and physical therapy can also be helpful.
+However, it should be noted that repeat flare-ups are common and if they persist, you will need to consult with your physician for medical advice.

 2. Rheumatoid arthritis